 While the USA has produced countless apple varieties, one of the best-loved is the classic Jonagold Apple.

-Jonagold Apple is an American heirloom apple cultivar known for their large size, thin skin, and balanced sweet-tart flavor.
-Jonagold apples have a juicy, crisp texture that’s perfect for eating fresh or for baking.
-The peel bicolor peel has a green-gold background color with a crimson-red blush.
+Jonagold Apple is an American heirloom apple cultivar known for its large size, delicate skin, and balanced sweet-tart flavor.
+These apples have a juicy, crisp texture that’s perfect for eating fresh or for baking.
+The bicolor peel has a green-gold background color with a crimson-red blush.
 The Jonagold Apple was bred at the New York State Agricultural Experiment Station of Cornell University (Geneva, NY) and introduced in 1953.

 Jonagold Apples: The Basics